ryanmaffey/ryanmaffey.dev/posts/brave-brilliant-browser-and-the-future-of-online-advertising.md

 ### Why Would You Choose to See Ads?

-Brave feels strongly that you should be rewarded for your precious time and attention viewing advertisements, so they have give you <a href="https://basicattentiontoken.org/">Basic Attention Tokens (BAT)</a> for every ad you see.
+Brave feels strongly that you should be rewarded for your precious time and attention viewing advertisements, so they have give you <a href="https://basicattentiontoken.org/" rel="noopener" target="_blank">Basic Attention Tokens (BAT)</a> for every ad you see.

 BAT is a form of cryptocurrency; it has a real monetary value, so Brave are literally paying you to look at advertisements.
 This reward money is a portion of the income Brave, as an advertising platform, receives from advertisers.